akhil4431/akhil_data606/README.md

 # Data 606 - Capstone Project

-# A student dropping out and educational success Prediction
+# A student Dropping Out And Educational Success Prediction

 ### Why I am interested to do this project: